-The Through Truck Restriction Program provides that a locality may initiate a restriction of trucks on certain streets maintained by VDOT where such requests conform to the requirements and procedures in the “Guidelines for Considering Requests to Restrict Through Trucks on Primary and Secondary Highways” prescribed by The Commonwealth Transportation Board (CTB).
+The Through Truck Restriction Program provides that a locality may request a restriction of through trucks on streets maintained by VDOT where such requests conform to the requirements and procedures in the “Guidelines for Considering Requests to Restrict Through Trucks on Primary and Secondary Highways” as prescribed by The Commonwealth Transportation Board (CTB).

-Restrictions proposed under this program apply to trucks (other than a pickup or panel truck) or truck-trailer combinations (including tractor-trailers) that are using streets as through routes where such streets cannot safely or adequately accommodate such truck traffic (e.g. narrow lane widths, poor alignment) or where the surrounding area is not compatible with such traffic (e.g. a subdivision or other residential area) and thus presents a safety or operational concern such as the case where tractor trailers are using a subdivision street to bypass a nearby congested highway.
+Restrictions proposed under this program apply to trucks (other than a pickup or panel truck) or truck-trailer combinations (including tractor-trailers) that are using streets as through routes where such streets cannot safely or adequately accommodate such truck traffic (e.g. due to narrow pavement widths, poor alignment or where the surrounding area is not compatible with such traffic such as in a residential area).

-As generally prescribed in the CTB guidelines, the local governing body, after due notice and a proper public hearing, makes a formal request to VDOT according to the requirements stated in the guidelines.
+As prescribed in the CTB guidelines, the local governing body, after due notice and a proper public hearing, makes a formal request to VDOT according to the requirements stated in the guidelines.
 Requests that do not adhere to the requirements will be returned as stated in the guidelines.
 The guidelines also state that proposed restrictions not meeting the criteria in the guidelines will generally be rejected.

 Where the request submittal, as well as the proposed restriction(s), meet the appropriate criteria in the CTB guidelines, further study will be conducted by VDOT and a decision to approve or deny the request made by VDOT or the CTB, as appropriate.